-The NIS databases are contained in subdirectories of the NIS home directory /var/yp.
+Starting with IRIX 6.5, the NIS databases are contained in subdirectories of the NIS home directory /var/ns/domains/eng.
 These subdirectories are named for the domain whose database they contain.
 For example, in Figure 1-2, both servers contain the database for the eng domain in a subdirectory named /var/yp/eng.